-The graph below shows the reported number of legal abortions in the U.S. for selected years according to the CDC's 2013 Abortion Surveillance Report.
+The graph below shows the reported number of legal abortions in rel="noopener noreferrer" the U.S. for selected years rel="noopener noreferrer" according to the CDC's 2014 Abortion Surveillance Report.

 From 1973 to 1997, the CDC received data from all 50 states; however, beginning in 1998, some states did not report, including California.

 The sizable drop in abortions between 1997 and 1998 (from 1,186,039 to 884,273) reflects the absence of data from those non-reporting states.
 The third column of the chart lists the annual percent of change based on the states reporting the previous year and provides the best big picture of abortion trends.

 In 2014, several states, including California, Maryland, and New Hampshire - did not report abortions to the CDC.
 Based on other sources, the total number of abortions in those states in 2014 is approximately 188,000 - the majority occurring in California.